Below are links to various publicly available resources that are relevant to clinicians and academics working in the area of pediatric pain.

 - ChildKind International Resource Library

-- Pediatric Chronic Pain Programs in the United States and Canada
+- International Directory of Pediatric Chronic Pain Programs

 - SickKids Online Paediatric Pain Curriculum